 (aa) The Minister may direct that the Returning Officer for every aspect of the ballot process under this regulation shall be the Electoral Commissioner appointed under the Electoral Act 1907, or such other officer holding an appointment under that Act appointed by the Electoral Commissioner by notice to the Minister.

-(a) Upon receipt of a notice from the Under Secretary 2 of the Department of Public Health 3 that a vacancy has occurred or is about to occur in the office of a member of the board of management of the public hospital, the Returning Officer shall cause the matter of the nomination of a person for appointment to fill such vacancy to be included in the agenda paper for and the notice of the next following annual general meeting of persons resident in the district convened by the board of management of the public hospital.
+(a) Upon receipt of a notice from the CEO that a vacancy has occurred or is about to occur in the office of a member of the board of management of the public hospital, the Returning Officer shall cause the matter of the nomination of a person for appointment to fill such vacancy to be included in the agenda paper for and the notice of the next following annual general meeting of persons resident in the district convened by the board of management of the public hospital.

 (b) At such next annual general meeting the matter of the said nomination shall be dealt with in the order of the business of the meeting.